-of fishing areas, the types, sizes and amount of gear, and the types, sizes and number of fishing vessels that may be used; d. the regulation of matters pertaining to marine scientific research; e. the authority of boarding, inspecting, arresting and confiscating on foreign vessels, as may be necessary to ensure compliance with the laws and regulations adopted in order to safeguard the relevant sovereign rights of the Republic; f. licensing procedures for rights to be enjoyed in the EEZ".
+It further adds, under Article 11, that further regulations may be adopted to "(...) serve all or some of the following purposes: (a) the preservation of the living resources of the EEZ; (b) the protection of the environment in this zone; (c) with reference to foreign vessels, the regulation of fishing areas, the types, sizes and amount of gear, and the types, sizes and number of fishing vessels that may be used; (d) the regulation of matters pertaining to marine scientific research; (e) the authority to board foreign vessels to inspect, arrest and confiscate, as appropriate to ensure compliance with the laws and regulations adopted to safeguard the relevant sovereign rights of the Republic; and (f) licensing procedures for rights to be enjoyed in the EEZ".

-Fishing zones
+Fishing Zones

-In the Mediterranean, there are four countries, namely, Algeria, Malta, Spain and Tunisia that have claimed fishing zones extending beyond their territorial waters.
+In the Mediterranean, there are four countries, namely Algeria, Malta, Spain and Tunisia, that have claimed fishing zones extending beyond their territorial waters.

-In 1994, Algeria claimed an exclusive fishing zone ("zone de pêche réservée"), beyond its territorial sea and adjacent to it, which extends 32 n.m. from the western maritime border and Ras Ténés and 52 n.m. from Ras Ténés, to the eastern maritime border 16.
+In 1994, Algeria claimed an exclusive fishing zone ("zone de pêche réservée"), beyond its territorial sea and adjacent to it, which extends 32 n.m. from the western maritime border and Ras Ténés and 52 n.m. from Ras Ténés to the eastern maritime border16.